SWE-UniStuttgart/Qlunc/readme.md

 By downloading or cloning the repository you will get several folders within which `Qlunc` is organized.

 The most importants to know are:
 1) Create a folder named `Projects` in the main directory.
-Here the created lidar objext will be saved.
+Here the created lidar object(s) will be saved.
-2) Copy/paste the file `Qlunc_inputs.yml` into `Main` for a quick start/test
+2) Copyand paste the file `Qlunc_inputs.yml` in `TestFiles_Qlunc` into `Main` for a quick start/test.
+Otherwise, fill in the template in the same folder (`TestFiles_Qlunc`) and rename it to `Qlunc_inputs.yml`.
+Copy and paste this file into the `Main` folder.
 3) The content of each folder in the repository is breafly explained here below.
 Further information can be found in the `readme` in the corresponding folder.

 ### Main
 This is the core of `Qlunc`.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.
- - `Qlunc_Classes.py` contains the code which _creates_ all the lidar digital twins.
+ - `Qlunc_Classes.py` contains the code which creates the lidar digital twin.
 Each lidar module/component is assigned to a python class.
  - `Qlunc_Instantiate.py` instantiate the lidar classes taking the values from `Qlunc_inputs.yml`.
 ### UQ_Functions
- - Contains the functions that compute the uncertainties from different devices, calculting also the uncertainty propagation corresponding to the different      modules and lidar uncertainty as well.
+ - Contains the functions that compute the uncertainties from different devices, calculting also the uncertainty propagation corresponding to the different      modules and the lidar uncertainty as well.
 Users can define their own functions to calculate specific module uncertainties, and combined/expanded uncertainties as well.
 ### Lidar_Projects
 When a lidar object is created, data from its characteristics and measuring configuration are stored here.
 ### Utils
  - Contains scripts meant to do different tasks.
 Importing packages and stand alone funtions which don´t interface directly with `Qlunc` but are necessary to compute calculations.
 Also contains `Qlunc_Plotting.py`, a script to automate plots and `Qlunc_ImportModules.py` to import the necessary python packages.
  - The new functions implemented for this release estimating the uncertainty in $V_{LOS}$ and $V_{h}$ are allocated here.
 ###  TestFile_Qlunc
- - `Qlunc_inputs.yml`: Copy and paste in `Main` or
+ - `Qlunc_inputs.yml`: Human-friendly data file used as input to Qlunc.
+Copy and paste it into `Main` or
- - Use `Template_yaml_inputs_file.yml` to create your own use case
+ - `Template_yaml_inputs_file.yml` to create your own use case
 ### Tutorials
-- Containing 3 [Jupyter Notebook-based tutorials](https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials); `Turial0.ipynb`, `Tutorial1.ipynb` and `Tutorial2.ipynb` with their corresponding yaml files.
-These tutorials are meant to serve as a guide to the user and show the current capabilities of the Qlunc framework.
+- Contains 3 [Jupyter Notebook-based tutorials](https://github.com/SWE-UniStuttgart/Qlunc/tree/Qlunc-V0.9/Tutorials); `Turial0.ipynb`, `Tutorial1.ipynb` and `Tutorial2.ipynb` with their corresponding yaml files and working examples.
+These tutorials are meant to serve as a guide for the user to get familiar with the Qlunc's routines, and show the current capabilities of the framework.
 The tutorials are also available through the Binder service to ease accessibility and reproducibility.
-Users can find more information about these tutorials in the corresponding `readme.md` file dropped in the folder `Tutorials`.
+Users can find more information about these tutorials in the corresponding `readme` in the folder `Tutorials`.
 ## Requirements
-The following python libraries and tools should be installed beforehand and are included in the `environment.yml` file:
+The following python packages should be installed beforehand and are included in the `environment.yml` file:

 - matplotlib==3.2.1
 - numpy==1.18.5